 Ned Oliver/States Newsroom

-As of Wednesday, the state reports a total of 873 confirmed or suspected COVID-19 hospitalizations across Michigan hospitals, with 98 of those in the Intensive Care Unit (ICU) and an average bed occupancy of 79%.
+As of Friday, the state reports a total of 2,443 COVID-19 hospitalizations across Michigan hospitals, with 435 of those in the Intensive Care Unit (ICU).
+There are 79 children hospitalized with confirmed or suspected cases of COVID-19.
+The state has an average hospital bed occupancy of 78%.

 The first two cases of COVID-19 were reported in the state on March 10, 2020.
 Gov. Gretchen Whitmer declared a state of emergency that day.